 For screens with widths over

-640px the modal will be
+dialog modal (default) will be

-620px wide.
-For screen sizes under
+620px wide and for screen sizes under

-90% of the parent width.
-Modal height is dictated by the content it contains to ensure adequate spacing and layout.
+dialog modal, height is dictated by the content it contains to ensure adequate spacing and layout.

 To trigger the opening of a modal you should use a single line Link or a Button.
 Following those guidelines, be sure to tell the user what the content of the modal is prior to them opening it, and use clear and concise language (e.g. "What I'm covered for in hospital").
 Avoid contextless requests as labels (e.g. "Click here").